Personal Information

 We returned to Toronto in May of 1994, having realized that our future did not lie in Nova Scotia.
 The support of my mother's family there made our stay much better than it would otherwise have been, and we wish circumstances (money, time) would allow us to go back soon!
 I had a job modifying a 2-D climate model for Dr. Danny Harvey in the Geography Department of the University of Toronto for the summer, but leaped at an opportunity to teach the Geography Statistics course in the Fall.
 It was a lot of hard work, but I enjoyed it and learned almost as much as the students did.
 The next three months were spent doing research into the Modifiable Area Unit problem for my boss, Carl Amrhein, the Chair of the Geography Department.
 I also looked for work, but had no luck, and the research was going so well that I was convinced to make an "honest man" of myself and to get into the PhD program, which I did.
 I have passed my thesis proposal defense, so now all I have to do is get the research done and write the dissertation.
 Easier said than done, especially with all the distractions around...

 In June of 1998 I was awarded my Ph.D. after my successful thesis defence at the end of January.
 Follow this link to read my thesis.
-On May 28, 1998 I began work with a small company called Generation 5 Data Modeling and Statistical Analysis Inc as their GIS/mapping "manager" (I get to manage myself!).
-Our primary purpose is to aid target marketing with our postal code level datasets and segmentation systems.
-Among the other skills I've picked up while there are MapBasic programming and MS-Excel macros.
-We're not so small anymore, and are growing rapidly still.
+On May 28, 1998 I began work with a small company called Generation 5 Data Modeling and Statistical Analysis Inc as their GIS/mapping "manager" (I got to manage myself!).
+Our primary purpose was to aid target marketing with our postal code level datasets and segmentation systems.
+Among the other skills I picked up while there are MapBasic programming and MS-Excel macros.

 As I've always been a computer person, it seemed natural to focus on the Geographical Information Systems concentration.
 I had to teach myself how to use the MapInfo program so I could turn around and explain it to a planning class, and I've since used my increasing knowledge of GIS principles and practice to give a number of successful seminars introducing GIS and MapInfo to students and alumni of the department, and Geography teacher candidates from the Faculty of Education.
 If you wish, you can see an HTML-ized copy of my handout.